-Be aware that banks also analyse your project from top to bottom and if your land requires too much effort (equipment costs, soil remediation, etc.), they may refuse your application for financing or require that your land do not exceed a certain amount to fit within your financing capacity.
+Be aware that banks also analyse your project from top to bottom and if your land requires too much effort (equipment costs, soil remediation, etc.), they may refuse your application for financing or require that your land does not exceed a certain amount to fit within your financing capacity.

 The acquisition of land takes place when a buyer has a building project generally for living in, so the land must meet the following criteria:

 A good location: If the land is to be used as a main residence, it should ideally be located close to public transport, shops and schools.
 On the other hand, if the land is outlying it will be less valuable unless there are building projects in the city such as a new bus line, motorway or new shopping centre.
-In this case, the land will be a good investment because it will increase in value in the next years, so it is important to check the allocation plan about future projects in the city.
+In this case, the land will be a good investment because it will increase in value in the coming years, so it is important to check the allocation plan for future projects in the city.